ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_get_a_starter_website.md

 ![File structure](img/enterprise_tut_file_structure.png)

-### Create content
+## Create content

-Now return to the back office and create some content for your website.
+Now return to the Back Office and create some content for your website.

 First, make three Folders under the `Content/Content structure` tab.
 Call them 'All Articles', 'Dog Breed Catalog' and 'All Tips'.
-Remember that you save and close them by using 'Publish' button.
+Remember that you save and close them by using the 'Publish' button.

 Next, create a few Content items of proper Content Types in each of these folders:

-- 6 Articles (at least, to best see the effects of Schedule blocks that we will create in step 3.)
+- 6 Articles (at least, to best see the effects of Schedule blocks that you will create in step 3.)
 - 3 Dog Breeds
 - 3 Tips

-#### Add images
+### Add images

-When you need an image, preferably use one from [this image pack](img/photos.zip), this will let you compare effects of your work to screenshots in the tutorial.
+When you need an image, you can use one from [this image pack](img/photos.zip).
+This will let you compare effects of your work to screenshots in the tutorial.

 At this point you are ready to proceed with the next step.